Search by Keyword

 Recording History

 October 18th, 1964 was a hectic day in the recording studio for The Beatles.
 This was a day off during their UK concert tour which started on October 9th.
-Since the deadline for completing their "Beatles For Sale" album was getting very close, they crammed this Sunday session in before they left for Edinburgh, Scotland the next day.
+Since the deadline for completing their "Beatles For Sale" album was getting very close, they crammed this Sunday session in before they had to leave for Edinburgh, Scotland the next day.

 This session in Studio Two of EMI ran more than nine hours long and resulted in seven new Beatles songs from start to completion, in addition to a couple of edit pieces for "Eight Days A Week" at the beginning of the session.
 The session began at 2:30 pm and lasted a little past 11:30 pm in the evening.